Adam Kazimierz Czartoryski: Political career

 He served from 1758 as general starost of Podolia.
 Founder of the "Little Monitor", in 1765 he co-founded the Monitor, the leading periodical of the Polish Enlightenment.
-In 1766 he reorganized the army of the Grand Duchy of Lithuania.
+In 1766 he reorganized the Grand Ducal Lithuanian Army.
 In 1767 he joined the Radom Confederation.
 In 1768 he became the commander of the School of Chivalry (Corps of Cadets).
 In 1788-1792 he was Deputy from Lublin to the "Four-Year Sejm."
-Drawing closer the king once again, he became a leader of the Patriotic Party and co-founder of Poland's Commission of National Education.
+Drawing closer to the king once again, he became a leader of the Patriotic Party and co-founder of Poland's Commission of National Education.
 He supported the Polish Constitution of 3 May 1791, and headed a diplomatic mission to Dresden, attempting to convince Frederick Augustus III, Elector of Saxony to support the Commonwealth and accept its throne (after Poniatowski's future death).
 He refused to join the Targowica Confederation established to bring the Constitution down.

 He received the Order of the White Eagle on 25 November 1764.

 He was Marshal of the Convocation Sejm of 7 May - 23 June 1764, and of the Extraordinary Sejm of 26–28 June 1812, held in Warsaw.
 Thus he became Marshal of General Confederation of Kingdom of Poland.